 “Paradoxically, women who experience night sweats may be vulnerable to prefrontal cortex deficits like decreased attention and executive function as their total sleep time increases,” said lead author John Bark, a PhD candidate in behavioral neuroscience at the University of Illinois at Chicago.
 Bark said roughly 50% of menopausal women experience sleep difficulty and about 80% of menopausal women experience hot flashes and night sweats.

-The study is a secondary analysis of a pilot trial using a stellate ganglion blockade (SGB) to treat vasomotor symptoms in women with a history of breast cancer, which was conducted at both the University of Illinois at Chicago and Northwestern University.
+Methods The study is a secondary analysis of a pilot trial using a stellate ganglion blockade (SGB) to treat vasomotor symptoms in women with a history of breast cancer, which was conducted at both the University of Illinois at Chicago and Northwestern University.

 “Women with breast cancer are more prone to having hot flashes, and breast cancer induces early menopause,” said Bark, who was part of the pilot trial as well.
 “The medications that these women take also increase the severity and the frequency of hot flashes.”